scientific-python/specs/purpose-and-process/index.md

 # Description

+The SPEC process is designed to identify shared concerns and areas of unification and to produce collaboratively written, community adopted guidelines for projects in the scientific Python ecosystem.
+These documents are known as SPECs: Scientific Python Ecosystem Coordination documents.

-The purpose of the SPEC process is
+Specifically, the purpose of the SPEC process is

 1. to help unify the ecosystem for users and developers;
 2. to provide guidance to projects on technical issues or processes;
 3. to document standard APIs, development tools, and community practices; and
 4. to foster ecosystem-wide discussions of common problems and to develop shared solutions.

-The SPEC process is designed to identify shared concerns and areas of unification and to produce collaboratively written and community adopted SPEC documents or SPECs, for short, which provide operational guidelines for projects in the scientific Python ecosystem.

 Projects in the ecosystem have an existing, diverse set of proposal processes and development constraints.
-SPECs are a mechanism to encourage shared practices and improve uniformity of experience.
+SPECs complement these: they are a mechanism to encourage shared practices and improve uniformity of experience across projects.
 SPECs may, for example, capture established practices so that new projects can learn from them; or they may propose a new practice that the authors believe will benefit the ecosystem as a whole.